puppetlabs/puppet-instruqt-tracks/pe601-lab-1-1-convert-a-script-to-a-task/01-convert-a-script-to-a-task/assignment.md

 id: 15gorgy0lbfm
 type: challenge
 title: Convert a script into a task
-teaser: Convert a Bash script into a Bolt task.
+teaser: Convert a Bash script into a Bolt task and encapsulate the task parameters by adding them to a metadata file.
 notes:
 - type: text
   contents: |-